steveblue/architect/ARTICLE.md

 Thats a ~14% smaller bundle for this simple app!
 At scale that 14% can make a real tangible difference.
 These estimates include optimizations with @angular-devkit/build-optimizer and are served with gzip compression.
 I’ve seen other apps where Closure Compiler made the bundle ~20% smaller than the same app mangled with Uglify.

 There are other advantages to using Closure Compiler instead of Webpack.
 Closure provides warnings about potentially dangerous vulnerabilities.
 This helps keep web applications secure.
 Closure Compiler also optimizes JavaScript in interesting ways, transforming the actual code to make it run more performantly in the browser.
-These are great advantages Closure Compiler has over tools like Uglify or Terser.

 ## Conclusion